 In war as in terrorism, desperate times have always called for blowing somewhat indiscriminate amounts of shit up.

 Just as his faith was fomenting and faced with the annihilation of his people, Gideon, son of Joash, began putting into motion an operation that would once, but far from for all, preserve the Israelites’ existence.

-Any man who got down on his knees to drink was sent home.
+Any man who got down on his knees and dropped his eyes to the water to drink was sent home.
 Only the three-hundred men who’d stayed alert and “lapped up the water with his tongue like a dog”6 from cupped hands were allowed to remain.
 In this way Gideon “sieved out those who were bravely determined but lacked the warrior’s instinct of constant vigilance.”7

-Now with a force less than a tenth the size of his original force, an impressive rate of attrition that would make much of the U.S. military’s Special Forces jealous, he explained his operation to the remaining number.
+Now with a force less than a tenth the size of his original force, an impressive rate of attrition that would make much of the U.S. military’s Special Forces nod with approval, he explained his operation to the remaining number.
 They were three-hundred, a magnitude that would later be immortalized when the West’s existence rested on Spartan backs.